ManageIQ/manageiq-providers-azure/README.md

 ## Development

-See the section on pluggable providers in the [ManageIQ Developer Setup](http://manageiq.org/docs/guides/developer_setup)
+See the section on plugins in the [ManageIQ Developer Setup](http://manageiq.org/docs/guides/developer_setup/plugins)

 For quick local setup run `bin/setup`, which will clone the core ManageIQ repository under the *spec* directory and setup necessary config files.
 If you have already cloned it, you can run `bin/update` to bring the core ManageIQ code up to date.